DevExpress/Blazor/demo/BlazorDemo.Wasm/BlazorDemo/Pages/AI/SemanticSearch/Descriptions/AI-SemanticSearch-Content.md

 To review the benefits of this feature, search for dictionary entries and their descriptions and use synonyms or generic descriptions instead of exact search strings (such as “clothing” instead of a specific product name).
 You can fine-tune the search results: use the **Similarity Factor** spin editor to change the search precision.

-Note: DevExpress AI-powered extensions follow the "bring your own key" principle.
-DevExpress does not offer a REST API and does not ship any built-in LLMs/SLMs.
-You need an active Azure/Open AI subscription to obtain the REST API endpoint, key, and model deployment name.
-These variables must be specified at application startup to register AI clients and enable DevExpress AI-powered extensions in your application.

 Follow the steps below to reproduce the capabilities of this demo in your Blazor project:

-1. [Add AI libraries](https://devblogs.microsoft.com/dotnet/introducing-microsoft-extensions-ai-preview/) of your choice to the project.
-In this demo, we use OpenAI.
+1. Register the desired AI service in your application.
+Select the approach that best fits your needs:

+   * [Use the DevExpress Template Kit](https://docs.devexpress.com/Blazor/405228/ai-powered-extensions) to create a new project with pre-configured AI services and NuGet packages.
+   * [Integrate](https://docs.devexpress.com/Blazor/405228/ai-powered-extensions#manual-ai-services-integration) the desired AI service into your existing application.

 2. Configure your Grid: bind it to data, create columns, enable all appropriate functionality.
 3. Add an external [Search Box](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxSearchBox) to the [ToolbarTemplate](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid.ToolbarTemplate).
 4. In the [DxSearchBox.TextChanged](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxSearchBox.TextChanged) event handler, call the `Filter` method to find similarities between data items and the search string.
 Refer to the **SmartFilterProvider.cs** tab for implementation details.

+**Note:** DevExpress AI-powered extensions follow the "bring your own key" principle.
+DevExpress does not offer a REST API and does not ship any built-in LLMs/SLMs.
+You need an active Azure/Open AI subscription to obtain the REST API endpoint, key, and model deployment name.
+These variables must be specified at application startup to register AI clients and enable DevExpress AI-powered extensions in your application.